The Bounce Back

 The Bounce Back is a 2016 American romantic comedy film directed by Youssef Delara and is loosely inspired by The Bounce Back Book by Karen Salmansohn.
 The film stars Shemar Moore, Nadine Velazquez, Bill Bellamy, Sheryl Underwood, and Kali Hawk.
 Viva Pictures Distribution released the film on December 9, 2016.

 Plot

 Matthew Taylor (Shemar Moore), a father, author, and relationship expert is on a book tour promoting his new best-selling book, The Bounce Back.
 He has everything figured out until he meets the acerbic Kristin Peralta (Nadine Velazquez), a talk show circuit therapist who is convinced that he is nothing but a charlatan.
-Matthew's life is turned upside down when he inadvertently falls for Kristin and has to face the painful truth of his past relationship.
+Matthew's life is turned upside down when he inadvertently falls for Kristin and faces the painful truth of his past relationship.